 John serves on the board of trustees of Schreiner University, and on the advisory boards of the Bilateral US Arab Chamber of Commerce and the World Affairs Council of Greater Houston, and has served on the advisory board of the Tri-Cities Chapter of the National Association of Corporate Directors.
 He holds a B. B. A. in Economics (high honors) and a J.D. from St. Mary’s University, where he served as executive director of the St. Mary’s Law Journal.

-Pamela R. Butcher joined Pilot Chemical Company’s Board of Directors in 2016.
-She is currently serving as Pilot Chemical’s CEO and president.
+Pamela R. Butcher joined Pilot Chemical Company’s Board of Directors in 2016 and served as Pilot Chemical’s CEO until December 2020.
 Pam joined Pilot Chemical after a successful 29-year career with The Dow Chemical Company, where she held a variety of leadership positions including Business Vice President of Specialty Chemicals, Vice President of Corporate Marketing & Sales and Vice President and General Manager of Adhesives and Sealants.
 She was also a distinguished recipient of Dow’s Genesis Award for people excellence, which is Dow’s highest recognition for people leadership.
 An active leader in the chemical industry, Pam was president of the Board of Trustees for the Chemical Educational Foundation and served on the Boards of the American Cleaning Institute, the Ohio Manufacturing Association and the Regional Advisory Board of U.S. Bank.

 Pam holds a Bachelor’s Degree in Agronomy and a Master’s of Science Degree from Purdue University.
 She also is a graduate of the Northwestern University Marketing Executive program and has participated in the Prince of Wales Sustainability Conference and the Asian Master Class on Asian Business.
 She is a member of the National Association of Corporate Directors and has completed the Director Professional Master Class.
 She also serves as an independent Director on the Boards of Gruden Topco Holdings and of Trecora Resources.